greeny-blue/network-flow-anomaly-detection/README.md

 This project explores anomaly detection techniques applied to synthetic network flow data, motivated by defensive monitoring and SOC-style analysis.

-The emphasis is on evaluation behaviour, calibration, and interpretability rather than maximising model performance.
+The emphasis is on evaluation behaviour, calibration and interpretability rather than maximising model performance.

 Synthetic data is used throughout to allow controlled experimentation and clear reasoning about model behaviour.